 Skip to main content

-How the ls command accounts for space usage
+Disparity between ls command and quota report for space usage

-When you use the ls command to view the contents of a FlexVol volume mounted on a UNIX client, the file sizes displayed in the output could be lesser or more than the space usage displayed in the quota report for the volume depending on the type of data blocks for the file.
+When you use the ls command to view the contents of a FlexVol volume mounted on a UNIX client, the file sizes displayed in the output could differ from the space usage displayed in the quota report for the volume depending on the type of data blocks for the file.

 The output of the ls command displays only the size of a file and does not include indirect blocks used by the file.
 Any empty blocks of the file also get included in the output of the command.